Toloka/docs/en/template-builder/templates/content-moderation.md

 {% cut "Components used in the example" %}

-- [view.list](../reference/view.list.md): Block for displaying data in a list.
+- [view.list](../reference/view.list.md): Displays data in a list.

-- [view.text](../reference/view.text.md): The text that you want to check.
+- [view.text](../reference/view.text.md): Adds the text that you want to check.

   {% cut "Show code" %}